 Properly setting MACS is key to optimal performance with Flywheel.

 - Ensure MACS are relatively near current ACoS.
 We recommend a MACS that is no more than 10% below the current ACoS to prevent sudden declines in spend and performance.
-For campaigns in the launch or aggressive launch phase, a MACS well above the ACoS is acceptable.
+For campaigns in the launch stage, a MACS well above the ACoS is acceptable.
 Refer to the MACS Calculator for suggestions, and learn about when to change MACS here.

 - Assign unique MACS for each campaign.
 Are all MACS set to the same number?
 Using the same advertising strategy for all campaigns is unlikely to yield positive results for all products.
 Assign MACS on an individual basis, for best results, learn more about the factors that influence performance: Setting MACS: Deep Dive.